All Products

 Document Center

-Container Service for Kubernetes:Use RRSA to authorize different pods to access different cloud services
+Container Service for Kubernetes:Use RRSA for pod-level access control

 RRSA provides two key security properties:

-• Least privilege: You can scope RAM permissions to a specific service account, so only pods using that account can access those resources.
+• Least privilege: Scope RAM permissions to a specific service account, so only pods using that account can access those resources.
 This eliminates the need for static AccessKey pairs.

 • Credential isolation: Pods cannot access credentials used by other pods on the same node.
 Without RRSA, all pods on a node share the permissions of the underlying Elastic Compute Service (ECS) instance role.

-RRSA solves this by binding a specific RAM role to a specific Kubernetes service account.
-When a pod starts, it receives an OpenID Connect (OIDC) token scoped to its service account.
-The pod uses that token to call the AssumeRoleWithOIDC API and receive a role-scoped STS token, which it then uses to call cloud service APIs.
+RRSA solves this by binding a RAM role to a Kubernetes service account.
+When a pod starts, it receives an OpenID Connect (OIDC) token scoped to its service account, calls the AssumeRoleWithOIDC API, and receives a role-scoped STS token for cloud API access.

-• Creates a dedicated OIDC issuer for the cluster, managed by ACK.
+• Creates a dedicated OIDC issuer for the cluster.

 • Enables service account token volume projection for the cluster.